smileinnovation/weblog/_posts/2018-11-28-training-neural-network-with-image-sequence-an-example-with-video-as-input.md

 ---
 layout: post
 url: https://medium.com/@/c3407f7a0b0f
-title: Training neural network with image sequence, an example with video as input
+title: "Training neural network with image sequence, an example with video as input"
 subtitle: How can we classify actions that happen on video?
 How to use Time Distributed layers with image sequence?
 How to manage input shape?
 slug: training-neural-network-with-image-sequence-an-example-with-video-as-input
+description: |-
-description: Discover an “action” in video can be very interesting — let’s imagine the possibilities: detecting someone in danger, a characteristic movement in space to detect asteroids…
+Discover an “action” in video can be very interesting — let’s imagine the possibilities: detecting someone in danger, a characteristic movement in space to detect asteroids…
-tags: machine-learning,image-recognition,neural-networks,videos
+tags:
+- machine-learning
+- image-recognition
+- neural-networks
+- videos
-author: Patrice Ferlet
+author: pafer
-username: patrice.ferlet
 ---

-# Training a neural network with an image sequence — example with a video as input

 ### How can we classify actions that happen on video?
 How to use Time Distributed layers with image sequence?
 How to manage the input shapes?